napari/napari/docs/explanations/rendering.md

 In [#1320](https://github.com/napari/napari/issues/1320) the images are not chunked since they are very small, but there are 3 layers per slice, so these per-slice layers are our chunks.
-Some layers are coming off disk some are computed.
+Some layers are coming off disk while some are computed.
 The "working set" is the set of chunks we need to draw the full current scene.
 In this case we need the visible layers for the current slice.